Austro-Hungarian krone: Name

 The official name of the currency was Krone (lit. 'crown', pl.
 Kronen) in Austria and korona in Hungary.
 The Latin form Corona (plural Coronæ), abbreviated to Cor. on the smaller coins, was used for the coinage of the mostly German-speaking part of the empire known as Cisleithania.
-Currency names in other ethnic languages were also recognised and appeared on the banknotes: koruna (pl. korun) in Czech, korona (pl. korony) in Polish, корона, korona (pl. корон, koron) in Ukrainian, corona (pl. corone) in Italian, krona (pl. krone) in Slovene, kruna/круна (singular and plural) in Serbo-Croatian, koruna (pl. korún) in Slovak, and coroană (pl. coroane) in Romanian.
+Banknotes had a Cisleithanian obverse side and a Hungarian reverse side.
+The Hungarian side was in Hungarian language, while on the Cisleithanian side, which was in German language, currency names in other ethnic languages were also recognised and appeared in a designated section of the banknote: koruna (pl. korun) in Czech, korona (pl. korony) in Polish, корона, korona (pl. корон, koron) in Ukrainian, corona (pl. corone) in Italian, krona (pl. krone) in Slovene, kruna/круна (singular and plural) in Serbo-Croatian, koruna (pl. korún) in Slovak, and coroană (pl. coroane) in Romanian.
 These terms all translate to the English word crown.

 The symbol of the currency was the abbreviation K. or sometimes Kr.

 History

 Introduction

 After several earlier attempts the Austro-Hungarian Empire adopted the gold standard in 1892 according to a plan drawn up by the Hungarian Minister of Finance Sándor Wekerle.
 This plan included the introduction of the new currency, the Krone.
 It consisted of 100 Heller (Austria) or Fillér (Hungary).
 The value of the Krone was set at 2 kronen = 1 gulden.
 From 1900 onward, Krone notes were the only legal banknotes of the Empire.